THE ATTENTION TROVE

 How The Microphone Changed the Way We Sing, 7 min.
 Media shape attn, action, and art.
 A case study of how a new technology imposes technical parameters that a culture adapts to.
 Certain genres, styles, details become possible that weren’t before.
 Much (all?) of a culture is a result of its technological arrangement.
 Abstract ideas (e.g., “love”) are experienced in the image of its technology (e.g., microphone).
 Parallels: cameras, computers, automobiles, etc.

 "Friends": Ross Geller without laugh track = psychopath, 2 min.
 Removing a material part changes everything.
 The change of music, color, and laugh track changes meanings, character, and whole scene

 History of Media Literacy Part 1, 9 min.
 And Part 2 9 min.
-Media and technology are the most ubiquitous source of the material dimension of attention.
+Media and technology are ubiquitously forces of attention.
 Consider the difference between a first introduction occurring in person vs. over texting. vs. through snapchat vs. telephone.
 The medium shapes attention (recall McLuhan’s The Medium is the Massage above).
 “With every new medium, a new set of skills is required to navigate it.”
 “This history of media literacy closely follows the history of media technology.”

 Blind and deaf people can teach us much about our senses, which are attention’s materialities

 Seeing through One’s Ears, human echo-location, 3 min.